IMF says had 'constructive' phone call with Greece

-“They had a constructive conversation that focused on next steps in taking forward the policy discussions related to the IMF’s continued support of Greece’s reform program,” Murray told reporters on Thursday.
+“They had a constructive conversation that focused on next steps in taking forward the policy discusisons related to the IMF’s continued support of Greece’s reform program,” Murray told reporters on Thursday.

 Reporting by Anna Yukhananov; Editing by Chizu Nomiyama